Can foreigners buy property in Montenegro?

 Do I need a lawyer?

 Unequivocally yes, and an independent one — never use the lawyer suggested by the selling agent.
 Expect to pay €1,500–€3,000 for full legal representation through closing.
-Your lawyer will verify title (sheet A), check encumbrances (sheet C) for hidden liens, confirm both the building permit and the use permit, draft contracts and handle tax filings.
+Your lawyer will verify the registered owner and ownership shares (sheet B), check encumbrances (sheet G) for hidden liens, confirm both the building permit and the use permit, draft contracts and handle tax filings.
 A property without a use permit cannot be legally transferred.